-Thistutorial is for Ubuntu 11.04 (Natty Narwhal - first screenshot below) but also works for 11.10 (2nd screenshot) if you change the iso name and 12.04.
+Thistutorial is for Ubuntu 11.04 or later (Natty Narwhal - first screenshot below) but also works for 11.10 (2nd screenshot) if you change the iso name and 12.04.
 You can make a persistent version (2GB+ USB stick or USB hard disk

 required) so that any changes you make will be remembered (e.g. wireless